Best upcoming phones 2023: all the top new smartphones

 Like to follow every smartphone launch like a hawk?
-Your diary must have been busy in 2022.
-From affordable blowers to fresh flagships to folding phones, the year has already yielded a whole host of shiny new handsets.
-But you’re presumably here to stay on top of what’s around the corner so here’s our guide to the best upcoming phones.
+Your diary must have been busy over the last twelve months.
+From affordable blowers and fresh flagships to folding phones, there’s been a whole host of shiny new handsets.
+But you’re presumably here to stay on top of what’s around the corner – so here’s our guide to the best upcoming phones for 2023.

-We’ve rounded up the confirmed releases, probable launches and rumoured reveals for 2023 below (plus a couple of phones that still might appear before 2022 is out) so you can keep your smartphone knowledge well ahead of the curve.
-We’ve also summarised the biggest smartphones announced during 2022, as well as listing every mobile we’ve tested.
+We’ve rounded up the confirmed releases, probable launches and rumoured reveals for 2023 below, so you can keep your smartphone knowledge well ahead of the curve.
+We’ve also summarised the major smartphone announcements from last year, with links to our reviews of the big hitters.

 We’ll keep this list regularly updated, too.
-Here are 2023’s best upcoming phones.
+Here are all the best upcoming phones we expect to see in 2023.

 Apple iPhone 15